grafana/intro-to-mltp/README.md

 ## k6

 k6 is a load testing suite that allows you to synthetically load and monitor your application.
-For more details about Tempo, read the [documentation](https://k6.io/docs/).
+For more details about k6, read the [documentation](https://k6.io/docs/).

-The Tempo service is described in the `k6` section of the [`docker-compose.yml`](docker-compose.yml) manifest.
+The k6 service is described in the `k6` section of the [`docker-compose.yml`](docker-compose.yml) manifest.

 The k6 service uses the script ([`k6/mythical-loadtest.js`](k6/mythical-loadtest.js)) to define the tests that it should run.
 These are currently a `GET`, `POST` and `DELETE` set of tests on the application's API endpoints.